Jonatan0509/trion-1/README.md

 # TRION - Client
-Application to improve studients skills with gamefication methods.
+Application to improve students skills with gamefication methods.

 This application was made like a scholarship project to my collage for improve the studients skills.